daylinmorgan/clonmapper/md/methods.md

   SPRI bead cleanup can be repeated with 1.1X beads to further purify PCR sample, but this will greatly reduce yield.

-## SgRNA Barcoding Lentivirus Production
+## sgRNA Barcoding Lentivirus Production

 1. 48 hours before transfection, plate 0.22-0.25 x 10^6^ low-passage HEK-293T
    cells in DMEM supplemented with 10% FBS **without antibiotics** in each well